daemon-labs-resources/docker-local-aws-lambda/README.md

 ### Create the events subdirectory

-Create `./events` in the root (keep events outside the code folder):
+Create the events subdirectory in the root (keep events outside the code folder):

 ```shell
 mkdir ./events